Tomato Rasam (Thakkali Rasam)

 How to make Tomato Rasam

-1. To a blender or food processor add ⅓ cup (about a handful) of roughly chopped coriander stems, with or without leaves.
-Add 7 to 8 medium sized garlic cloves, peeled, and 1 inch of peeled ginger, roughly chopped.
+1. In a blender or food processor, add ⅓ cup (about a handful) roughly chopped coriander stems (with or without leaves), 7 to 8 medium peeled garlic cloves, and 1 inch peeled and roughly chopped ginger.

-garlic cloves, coriander stems with leaves and chopped ginger in a blender
+garlic cloves, coriander stems with leaves and chopped ginger added in a blender for making thakkali rasam.

-3. Grind to a coarse paste, but do not puree.
-Transfer the paste to a bowl or plate and set aside.
+3. Grind to a coarse paste or semi-fine, but do not puree.
+Transfer the paste to a bowl or plate and keep aside.

 5. Blend the tomatoes to a smooth puree.
 For a beautiful bright red rasam, you can first blanch the tomatoes and then puree them.

-To blanch tomatoes, boil them in a pot of water for one to two minutes before quickly plunging in a bath of ice water.
+To blanch tomatoes, boil them in a pot of water for 1 to 2 minutes before quickly plunging in a bath of ice water.
 This stops the cooking process and keeps the tomatoes super red and juicy.

-tomatoes blended to a smooth puree to make tomato rasam
+tomatoes blended to a smooth puree for making thakkali rasam.

-6. In a heavy pan or pot, heat 2 tablespoons oil on low heat.
-Once the oil is hot add ½ teaspoon of mustard seeds.
+To do the tempering, in a heavy pan or pot, heat 2 tablespoons oil on low flame.
+Add ½ teaspoon mustard seeds.

 You can use gingelly oil (made from raw sesame seeds) or sunflower, peanut or any neutral oil.